Top 10 Most Dangerous Holes on Earth

 3. Xiaozhai Tiankeng, China

-In Chongqing, there is a sinkhole so large it has its own weather system.
-Xiaozhai Tiankeng drops 662 meters straight down.
-It is 626 meters long and 537 meters wide, with a volume of 119 million cubic meters.
-That is an almost incomprehensible amount of dissolved rock.
+In Chongqing, there is a sinkhole so large that it creates its own weather.
+Xiaozhai Tiankeng is 662 meters deep, 626 meters long, and 537 meters wide.
+It holds 119 million cubic meters, showing just how much rock has vanished.

 4. Red Lake, Croatia